7 Best Steps Of Growing Beans In Containers

 If your plants are still producing when the weather changes, bring them inside and put them in a bright, south-facing window to extend the season.

 Bush beans, in particular, are a challenging crop.
-However, a few pests and illnesses feed on these legumes that you should know before starting your bean container garden.
+However, a few pests and illnesses feed on these legumes, and you should know that before starting your bean container garden.

 1. Bean Common Mosaic Virus